 The MSOT program is designed for practicing occupational therapy assistants (OTA) and, as space is available, practicing physical therapist assistants (PTA).
 Applicants must have at least one year of work experience as a fully credentialed occupational therapy assistant or physical therapy assistant working with an occupational therapist (OTR).

-Before you begin the application process, please review the Minimum Application Requirements page to be sure you meet the minimum qualifications to be considered for admission to the Weekend MSOT program.
+Before you begin the application process, please review the Minimum Admission Requirements page to be sure you meet the minimum qualifications to be considered for admission to the Weekend MSOT program.
 Applicants who do not meet these standards will not be considered for admission.

 Also, before applying, please review the Distance Learning Model Self-Assessment to be certain you are prepared with the skill set required for this program.